 You’ll need to open a new Terminal or command prompt window and change the directory so it’s pointing at this ADB program.
 For example, my command looks like this:

 You’re now ready to run ADB commands!

 1. Show Connected Devices

-After entering this command, the serial number of your connected devices should show up in the command prompt/terminal.
+After entering this command, the serial number of your connected devices should appear in the command prompt/Terminal.

-If it doesn’t show up, make sure you have USB debugging switched on on your Android device.
+If the device doesn’t appear, then make sure you have USB debugging enabled on on your Android device.

 This command reboots your device in normal mode.
-You can use it when you’ve flashed something on your device and wish to reboot.
+You’ll typically run this command after you’ve flashed something to your device and need to reboot.